SpongePowered/SpongeDocs/source/plugin/plugin-meta.rst

 * Easier for plugin portals to obtain the plugin metadata (no parsing of class files necessary)

 .. note::
-    **We strongly recommend public plugins to include file metadata.** Plugin portals such as Ore_ will likely require file metadata in the future.
+    **We strongly recommend public plugins to include file metadata.** Plugin portals such as Ore_ may require file metadata.
 See `Using the Annotation Processor`_ for a simple way to generate it.
-The implementation will print a warning if a plugin is missing file metadata.
+The implementation may print a warning if a plugin is missing file metadata.

 The mcmod.info format
 ~~~~~~~~~~~~~~~~~~~~~

 For Sponge plugins, we use a file called ``mcmod.info``, which is included in the root of your plugin JAR.
 The format
-is originally coming from Forge, but has been used by several projects in the Minecraft community, and therefore we
-have chosen to use the same.
+originates from Forge, and has been used by several projects in the Minecraft community, so we have chosen to use the same.

 ``mcmod.info`` is basically a simple JSON_ file which defines the plugin metadata as simple fields.
 Here is an example
 file that could be used by a Sponge plugin: